geschke/invafetch/README.md

 $ go install
 ```

-This command builds the hello command, producing an executable binary.
+This command builds the invafetch command, producing an executable binary.
 It then installs that binary as $HOME/go/bin/invafetch (or, under Windows, %USERPROFILE%\go\bin\invafetch.exe).
 After that invafetch can simply be started in the command line interface.